akeneo/pim-community-dev/UPGRADE-1.7.md

 pim_api:
         resource: "@PimApiBundle/Resources/config/routing.yml"
+        prefix: /api
     ```

-6. Then remove your old upgrades folder:
+7. Then remove your old upgrades folder:

     ```bash
 rm -rf $PIM_DIR/upgrades/schema
     ```

-7. Now update your dependencies:
+8. Now update your dependencies:

     * [Optional] If you had added dependencies to your project, you will need to do it again in your `composer.json`.
       You can display the differences of your previous composer.json in `$PIM_DIR/composer.json.bak`.